|

 Keith Bentley

-in which he won the National Championship; gained the
+1952 in which he won the National Championship, gained the

-competition record of 1 hr.
+national competition record of 1 hr.
 56 mins.
-44 secs. and which
+44 secs. and

-included four of the five fastest fifty miles rides of the
+which included four of the five fastest fifty miles rides of

 1953 |